 Events found to be occurring without approval or necessary permits will be immediately shut down and the appropriate Vice President will be notified.
-Willful or repeated failure to adhere to policy protocols will result in revocation of the right to use University property for events.
+Willful or repeated failure to adhere to policy protocols will result in revocation of the right to use University-owned or leased property for events.